apple-fritter/apple-fritter/README.md

 - 👋 Hi, I’m @apple-fritter
-- 👀 I’m interested in programming, linux, education, nature.
+- 👀 I’m interested in programming, linux, education, nature, and being kind.
 - 🌱 I’m currently learning how to use GitHub.
 It is a fun experience, so far.
 - 💞️ I’m looking to collaborate on projects that facilitate education, aide those with impairments, and keep minds active and communicating.
 - 📫 How to reach me: my linktree has options for all my social networking profiles, as well as ways of saying thank you or reaching out to me.